The Hathor jacket from Iam Patterns

 Finally, the pockets can be patch pockets, piped pockets, or no pockets.

 Beginners, enjoy yourselves!
 This jacket is ideal for starting garment making.
 You can choose the simplest version to begin with.
-Hathor will also be lovely to make for the more experienced in its version with hood and piped pockets.
+Hathor will also be great for more experienced sewists in its version with a hood and piped pockets.

 Available sizes

 The printed version covers sizes 36 to 46.
-You will find it in the shop.
+You can find it in the shop.

 The PDF version, only available on the Iam Patterns website, goes up to size 52.

-You can sew Hathor with a very wide variety of fabrics: quilted fabrics, faux furs, wool flannels, corduroys, wide-waled, short-pile..., denims, gabardines, heavy twills, oiled cottons, fleeces...
+You can sew Hathor with a very wide variety of fabrics: quilted fabrics, faux furs, wool flannels, corduroys with wide ribs, short-pile velvets..., denims, gabardines, heavy twills, oilcloth cottons, fleeces...

-For the lining, you can also indulge yourself even though the printed advises fine to medium fabrics such as cotton voiles, poplin, satin, viscose... but why not flannel or fleece.
+For the lining, you can also have fun even though the printed pattern recommends light to medium fabrics like cotton voile, poplin, satin, viscose... but why not flannel or fleece.

 The necessary supplies are: